The table component organizes data into columns and rows.

 When to use the responsive list view table

-Use list view table when you need to present a list of information in an itemized way.
+Use a list view table when you need to present a list of information in an itemized way.

 When to consider something else

-- When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens
+- When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens.

 - For comparison tables, avoid horizontal scrolling and limit the number of columns to 3 or fewer.
 All column heading labels should total no more than 60 characters.